The Print Shop

 The Print Shop is desktop publishing software originally published in 1984 by Broderbund.

 Description

+The Print Shop creates signs, cards, banners, and letterheads.
+Designed by David Balsam and programmed by Martin Kahn for the Apple II, and ported by Corey Kosak to other computers, it became one of the most popular Apple II titles of all time.
+Versions for MS-DOS, Commodore 64, and Atari 8-bit computers followed, as did a variant for the Apple IIGS.

 The Print Shop provides libraries of clip art and templates through a simple interface to create signs, posters, and banners with household dot-matrix printers.
 Over the years, the software has been updated to accommodate changing file formats and printer technologies.

-The original version was for the Apple II and created signs, cards, banners, and letterheads.
-Designed by David Balsam and programmed by Martin Kahn, it became one of the most popular Apple II titles of all time.
-Versions for MS-DOS, Commodore 64, and Atari 8-bit computers followed, as did a variant for the Apple IIGS.